DoshiHarsh/rl-assessment/README.md

 ### Processing

-1. Read jsonl files to extract company and post titles.
+1. Read JSONL files to extract company and post titles.
 Sample code can be found in the `read_jsonl_file_from_s3` function in [sample.py](/sample.py).
-2. De-duplicate any potential listings to ensure we are processing the each unique pair only once and minimizing redundant cache lookups and gRPC calls.
+2. De-duplicate any potential listings to ensure we are processing each unique pair only once and minimizing redundant cache lookups and gRPC calls.
 Sample code can be found in the `deduplicate_job_postings` function in [sample.py](/sample.py).
 3. Check Redis cache for each unique pair of (company, title).
 This is done to avoid duplicate keys in the cache.
 Sample code can be found in the `check_cache` function in [sample.py](/sample.py).
-4. For each pair of (company, title) not present in Redis, we make create a batch gRPC call to execute the Seniority model.
+4. For each pair of (company, title) not present in Redis, we create a batch gRPC call to execute the Seniority model.
 Sample gRPC proto, code and Dockerfile to deploy the gRPC server can be found in [seniority_grpc](/seniority_grpc/) folder.
 5. For the missing (company, title) pairs, we need to add them to the Redis cache for future lookups.
 Sample code can be found in the `update_cache` function in [sample.py](/sample.py).
 6. Combine the results from cache hits and gRPC calls and augment the original job listing by adding the `seniority` key to each line.
 Sample code can be found in the `augment_job_postings` function in [sample.py](/sample.py).